mlua-rs/mlua/README.md

 [Benchmarks]: https://github.com/khvzak/script-bench-rs
 [FAQ]: FAQ.md

-`mlua` is a set of bindings to the [Lua](https://www.lua.org) programming language for Rust with a goal to provide a _safe_ (as much as possible), high level, easy to use, practical and flexible API.
+`mlua` is a set of bindings to the [Lua](https://www.lua.org) programming language for Rust with a goal of providing a _safe_ (as much as possible), high level, easy to use, practical and flexible API.

 Started as an `rlua` fork, `mlua` supports Lua 5.4, 5.3, 5.2, 5.1 (including LuaJIT) and [Luau] and allows writing native Lua modules in Rust as well as using Lua in a standalone mode.

 `mlua` is tested on Windows/macOS/Linux including module mode in [GitHub Actions] on `x86_64` platforms and cross-compilation to `aarch64` (other targets are also supported).

-WebAssembly (WASM) is supported through `wasm32-unknown-emscripten` target for all Lua/Luau versions excluding JIT.
+WebAssembly (WASM) is supported through the `wasm32-unknown-emscripten` target for all Lua/Luau versions excluding JIT.

 [GitHub Actions]: https://github.com/mlua-rs/mlua/actions
 [Luau]: https://luau.org